 Politicians, moreover, have, in addition to the incumbent protection incentive, a partisan incentive.
 This was most recently illustrated by Tom DeLay's gerrymander of Texas.
 The partisan incentive leads to a more basic reason that gerrymandering does not necessarily generate safe seats.
 Here the majority party in a state tries to maximize the number of seats it wins in future elections.
 Such a goal leads it to create as many districts where it constitutes the majority as possible.
 Doing so implies that the supporters of the minority party are packed into as few districts as possible.
 Ironically, this process leads to more electoral security (and presumably more extreme preferences) for the minority party and less for individual members of the majority party.
-Consequently, partisan gerrymandering leads to more competitive districts than non-competitive districts and has an ambiguous effect on polarization.
+1 Consequently, partisan gerrymandering leads to more competitive districts than noncompetitive districts and has an ambiguous effect on polarization.

-Not only does the theoretical case for a link between gerrymandering and polarization have holes, there is little empirical support for the claim.
+Not only does the theoretical case for a link between gerrymandering and polarization have holes, but there is also little empirical support for the claim.
 That the U.S. Senate has experienced an increase in polarization at the same time as the House suggests that gerrymandering plays at best a modest role.
-This fact has not deterred writers from arguing either that gerrymandering-induced polarization from the House spilled over into the Senate (Eilpern (2006), Theriault (2006)) or that gerrymandering has an additional contribution to polarization beyond the common factors that led to the increase of both the House and Senate.
-In this paper, we find that gerrymandering has not contributed to polarization in the House.
-Thus, neither of these claims is correct.
+This fact has not deterred writers from arguing either that gerrymandering-induced polarization from the House spilled over into the Senate (Eilpern 2006; Theriault 2008) or that gerrymandering has an additional contribution to polarization beyond the common factors that led to the increase in both the House and Senate.
+In this article, we find that gerrymandering has not contributed to polarization in the House.
+This finding undermines both of the claims.